prodicus/trumporate/README.md

 ## License

-***If you're using markovipy, please let me know or make a pull request adding in your name. :)***
+***If you're using trumporate, please let me know or make a pull request adding in your name. :)***

 GPLv3